zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/setup/setup-gb.md

    ![Oracle Cloud Infrastructure Cloud Shell Opening](images/open-cloud-shell.png " ")

-   NOTE: Cloud Shell uses websockets to communicate between your browser and the service.
+   > **Note:** Cloud Shell uses websockets to communicate between your browser and the service.
 If your browser has websockets disabled or uses a corporate proxy that has websockets disabled you will see an error message ("An unexpected error occurred") when attempting to start Cloud Shell from the console.
 You also can change the browser cookies settings for a specific site to allow the traffic from *.oracle.com

 ## Task 3: Make a Clone of the Workshop Setup Script and Source Code